 The storming new Audi RS4 Avant comes with a 444bhp 4.2-litre V8, four-wheel drive and masses of space

-As standard you get 19-inch alloy wheels although you can upgrade to the Sport Package which adds 20-inch 'Rotor' alloys, as well as adaptive suspension, dynamic steering and a sports exhaust.
-Inside there are RS4 badges everywhere, from the racy dials to the sports steering wheel and the sports seats.
+As standard you get 19-inch alloy wheels, although you can upgrade to the Sport Package, which adds 20-inch 'Rotor' alloys as well as adaptive suspension, dynamic steering and a sports exhaust.
+Inside there are RS4 badges everywhere to remind you you’re sitting in something special, from the racy dials to the sports steering wheel and the sports seats.

 The RS4 is a very safe car indeed.
-As standard it comes with a very sophisticated stability control system, lots of airbags (including side and knee airbags) and, of course, four-wheel drive.
+As standard it comes with a sophisticated stability control system to keep all of that power in check, lots of airbags (including side and knee airbags) and, of course, four-wheel drive.

 Despite being a performance car, it's quite comfortable.
-Of course, put the suspension in Dynamic mode and you'll feel every lump and bump, but select Comfort mode and it soaks up imperfections pretty well, even on the optional 20-inch alloys.
+Of course, put the suspension in Dynamic mode and you'll feel every lump and bump, but select the Comfort setting and the RS4 soaks up imperfections pretty well, even on the optional 20-inch alloys.
 Factor in relaxing motorway manners and this is certainly a fast car that will eat long distances with ease.

 This is a super-estate, not a fleet-friendly diesel, so you should expect the RS4 to be very expensive to run.
 Audi claims 26.4mpg but if you rev that big V8 engine to the redline all the time, you won't get anywhere near that – expect mid to late teens if you use all of the performance the RS4 serves up.